akiryk/tutorials-learning-lessons/Microservices/getting-started.md

 - Hub and Spoke model: If above approach works, the monolith may shrink until it is just an API gateway that defers to microservices.
 The Gateway can also handle cross-cutting concerns, such as authorization and authentication.
 - Event Driven architecture:  Services communicate via a message bus, that is services don't communicate directly with one another but through a "bus".

+## Benefits
+- easier to maintain boundaries between modules.
+In a monolith, blurring tends to occur and coupling between concerns that should be separate.
+- easier to test and maintain because smaller.
+- resilience: the whole system won't be "down" because only one part may be down.
+- ability to isolate third party APIs that might go down behind a single microservice

 ## Challenges
 First, microservices are hard.